iinsertNameHere/clid/README.md

     <h1>clid - Command line Color Picker</h1>
 </div>

-`clid` allows you to view, choose and convert colors in RGB and HEX formats using a simple tui.
+`clid` allows you to view, choose and convert colors in RGB, HEX, HSL and CMYK formats using a simple tui.

 ## Features
 - No external librarys needed.
 - TUI Coose color dialog.
-- View RGB and HEX colors.
+- View colors in your terminal.
 - Change TUI scaling.
 - Use output in your own scripts or tools.
 - Suports RGB, HEX, HSL, CMYK